GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 ## Non-standard CSS extensions are going away

-GTK's CSS machinery has a some non-standard extensions around colors: named colors with \@define-color and color functions: lighter(), darker(), shade(), alpha(), mix().
+GTK’s CSS machinery has a some non-standard extensions around colors: named colors with \@define-color and color functions: lighter(), darker(), shade(), alpha(), mix().